 |Watch the Spring 2010 CityVision final presentations.|

-Now in its seventeenth year, CityVision is an award-winning outreach program that uses design as a framework to teach District of Columbia public school students how to become active participants in shaping their communities.
-Through extensive fieldwork and careful mentoring at the National Building Museum, students identify needs and propose solutions designed to help local neighborhoods.
+Founded in 1993, CityVision is an award-winning outreach program that uses design as a framework to teach District of Columbia public school students how to become active participants in shaping their communities.
+Through extensive fieldwork and mentoring at the National Building Museum, students identify needs and propose solutions designed to help local neighborhoods.

 In CityVision, participants:

 - Develop problem solving and critical thinking skills

 - Learn technical skills, including sketching and architectural drawing, photography, scale, and model building

 - Practice negotiation and collaboration while working as a team